tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

 I'm learning Spanish, but my Spanish is not that great, so I used Google Translate to do the Spanish UI localization strings.

-Wow, it's much more involved to do a widget with a ListView as opposed to one that just has, say TextViews and ImageViews in it.
+It's more involved to do a widget with a ListView as opposed to one that just has, say TextViews and ImageViews in it.
 Many thanks to [https://www.sitepoint.com/killer-way-to-show-a-list-of-items-in-android-collection-widget/](https://www.sitepoint.com/killer-way-to-show-a-list-of-items-in-android-collection-widget/).